Skip to main content

 sales = 50 + 3*ads + 2*season

-• Extends simple linear regression to multiple predictors simultaneously
+• Extends simple regression to multiple predictors

-• each coefficient represents the effect of one variable holding others constant.
+• each coefficient represents the effect of one variable holding others constant

-Polynomial Regression
+Logistic Regression

 Ridge Regression (L2)